RaulLopezBlasco/LongCovidStudyathon/EthicsAndAffiliation.md

 Kristin Kostka 1, 7

-1 - Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences.
-University of Oxford
+1 - Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences, University of Oxford, Oxford, UK

 2 - Institute of Computer Science, University of Tartu, Tartu, Estonia